 Occasionally, tech issues can result in homework uploads not submitting properly.
 Instructors will be unable to discern this and will grade these as missing assignments.
-Students should check their grades regularly to ensure that no such issues have arisen.

-More importantly, students should check assignments and the grade book in order to read comments and notes.
+Students and parents must check their grades regularly to ensure that no such issues have arisen.
+More importantly, students must check assignments and the grade book to read comments and notes.
 It is by means of this feedback that they correct and improve their work week-to-week.